Application and financing

 A large number of efforts targeted at growth and business development are supported by the European Regional Development Fund (ERDF) and the European Social Fund (ESF).

 During the current programming period from 2014 to 2020, and the two programmes allocate a total of approximately DKK 440 million annually.
 The initiatives funded are within the areas of innovation, entrepreneurship, sustainable development, education and job creation.
 In addition to the EU means, funding will be provided by regional, local and central government as well as private actors and independent institutions, as EU funding must be co-financed 100 per cent by Danish funds.

 The targeting of the structural resources also opens up new perspectives for using the resources actively to help consolidate the EU-2020 strategy at regional and local levels.

 The Danish Business Authority is the Managing Authority for both ERDF and ESF.
 A joint Monitoring Committee is established to monitor both funds, and the Danish Business Authority holds the presidency of the committee

-The Danish Business Authority receives recommendations for projects to be funded by the Danish Executive Board for Business Development and Growth.
+The Danish Business Authority receives recommendations for projects to be funded by the Danish Board of Business Development.
 The Danish Business Authority controls the legality of the recommendations, issues approvals and rejections, and manages the daily case handling of the projects.
 It has to make sure that projects do not receive double-financing, but that funding streams are instead complementary.
 During the period 2007-2013, several projects have consisted of both an ERDF and an ESF contribution.

 Before you apply for EU funding, it is important to study the possibilities carefully.